Nah-Nova/Authentidate-2/README.md

 ## Not Implemented Features:
 - **User Reviews**: Allow ratings and reviews for user interactions.
 - **Safety Measures**: Implement identity verification and safety features.
+- **Quiz-Based Matching**: Allow users to answer quizzes to determine compatibility with others.
 - **Reporting and Blocking**: Include features for reporting and blocking inappropriate users.
 - **Community Standards**: Enforce clear guidelines for respectful interactions.